Two Channel Filter Banks on Arbitrary Graphs with Positive Semi Definite Variation Operators: Vertex partitioning

 \section{Vertex partitioning}

-In this section we propose a vertex partitioning algorithm for two channel GFBs.
-We assume $\Mm$ is given, and we wish to optimize $\Ac$ and $\Bc\setminus \Vc$, as a function of $\Mm$.
-We start by formulating this problem as a optimization of the condition number of $\Qm$.
+In this section we assume $\Mm$ is given, and we wish to optimize $\Ac$ and $\Bc=\Vc \setminus \Ac$, as a function of $\Mm$.
+We start by formulating this problem as an optimization of the condition number of $\Qm$.
 We provide some theoretical justifications for this choice of objective based on complexity and stability of GFBs.
 We end the section with our proposed solution.